nolafs/renaissance-website/site/content/privacy/_index.md

 Renaissance PR represents the interests of professionals/companies working in the games industry.

-No database is shared externally to third party or client of RenaissancePR – Stefano Petrullo.
-The database access is restricted only to people that work with Renaissance PR – Stefano Petrullo.
+No database is shared externally to third party or client of Renaissance PR LTD. The database access is restricted only to people that work for Renaissance PR.

-It also serves the interests of journalists who write about the companies that Renaissance PR – Stefano Petrullo represents.
-Journalists also will often need to communicate with Renaissance PR when researching articles.
-Likewise, Renaissance PR keep journalists informed of corporate news via telephone, emails and press releases.
+It also serves the interests of journalists who write about the companies that Renaissance PR LTD represents.
+Journalists also will often need to communicate with Renaissance PR LTD when researching articles.
+Likewise, Renaissance PR LTD keeps journalists informed of corporate news via telephone, emails and press releases.
 The relationship between Renaissance PR and journalists is established and respected.

-Renaissance PR represents its professional clients with journalists to allow them to be informed and write articles pertaining to the business of our clients in the relevant publication the journalists work for/with.
+Renaissance PR LTD represents its professional clients with journalists to allow them to be informed and write articles pertaining to the business of our clients in the relevant publication the journalists work for/with.

 We only collect personal data from journalists that we need in order to provide and oversee Public Relations to our clients.
 We believe in and carry out a policy of data minimisation.
 Renaissance PR – Stefano Petrullo holds no sensitive data on journalists (eg religious views, health history or criminal records).

 We (or third party data processors acting on our behalf) collect, store and use your personal information listed above for the following purposes:

-Inform you of relevant product from our clients you would be interestedto write about.
+Inform you of relevant product from our clients you would be interested to write about.

-Invite to relevant product presentation, international event relevant toyour business / publication .
+Invite to relevant product presentation, international event relevant toy our business / publication .

 To provide our Clients with services that they request in the field of public relations.